js816/bikesharing/README.md

 ## Data Reliability

 Also, while birthyear is provided in the dataset, there are a number of outliers.
 For example, riders who reported birthyears from 1887-1918, who would have been 100-132 years old in 2019, accounted for nearly 1,000 rides.
-If birthyear is used in any analysis, it is suggested that a cutoff be determined and years beyond that be excluded as they seem to be unreliable.
+If birthyear is used in any analysis, it is suggested that a cutoff be determined and years beyond that be excluded as they seem to be unreliable and skew the data.